 No one has favorited this theater yet

 Located in the Sydney beachside suburb of Manly.
 The Rialto Theatre was located midway along the southern side of The Corso, the main street in town.
-It opened on 24th August 1923 with John Barrymore in "Sherlock Holmes" and Wallace Beery in "Thirty Days".
+It opened on 23rd July 1923 with John Barrymore in "Sherlock Holmes" and Wallace Beery in "Thirty Days".
 Seating was provided for 1,240, all on a single floor, and there were boxes located on the side-walls.
 The cinema boasted a sliding roof, which was opened on warm nights.
-It was independently operated.
+It was independently operated by the Smythe family.